-For sofa smart-arses, terrace tacticians and water cooler wizards, Football Manager is the place to release their frustrated genius.
+For sofa smart-arses, terrace tacticians and water cooler wise guys, Football Manager is the place to release frustrated genius.

-Many gamers play FM with the faintest belief that they could make it in the real world of management as well as virtual.
+Many gamers play FM while holding on to the faintest belief that they could make it in the real world of football management.
 Or at least command a coaching role.